-- Print Setup allows selecting the desired printer and setting the print parameters - Set Plot Title allows setting / clearing a textual title for the plot that appears underneath the scope display - Store Forward Parameters store the measured reflection and transmission data as S11 and S21 to temporary storage - Store Reverse Parameters store the measured reflection and transmission data as S22 and S12 to temporary storage - Export S-Parameters exports the stored data in text format Rectangular Format - Real and Imaginary components of the Sparameters normalized to 50 ohms Polar Format - Magnitude, in dB, and Phase in degrees of the Sparameters normalized to 50 ohms - Save Configuration Saves the complete state of the instrument settings and display traces to a file (except stored S-parameters).
-The filename can be selected and should be very descriptive. - Load Configuration Loads a previously saved configuration file to restore the state of the instrument from a previous measurement setup. - Exit immediately terminates the VNA application (and saves the current instrument configuration to the file: last.cfg).
+- Print Setup allows selecting the desired printer and setting the print parameters - Set Plot Title allows setting / clearing a textual title for the plot that appears underneath the scope display - Store Forward Parameters store the measured reflection and transmission data as S11 and S21 to temporary storage - Store Reverse Parameters store the measured reflection and transmission data as S22 and S12 to temporary storage - Export S-Parameters exports the stored data in text format Rectangular Format - Real and Imaginary components of the Sparameters normalized to 50 ohms. - Polar Format Magnitude, in dB, and Phase in degrees of the Sparameters normalized to 50 ohms. - CSV Rectangular Format Real and Imaginary components of the Sparameters normalized to 50 ohms to a Comma-Separated-Variable (CSV) file that can be read by Microsoft Excel. - Save Configuration + Measurement Saves the complete state of the instrument settings and display traces to a file (except stored S-parameters).
+The filename can be selected and should be very descriptive. - Load Configuration + Measurement Loads a previously saved configuration file to restore the state of the instrument from a previous measurement setup. - Exit immediately terminates the VNA application (and saves the current instrument configuration to the file: last.cfg).

-5.1.1.
+5.2.1.
 Exporting S-Parameters